hpssjellis/j-ellis-geneva-2026-ai-for-good-conference-presentation/backups/plan08.md

 In 30 years teaching I have never had a student win a large scholarship, last year I took a semester off.
 I was not there to quickly solve my students' problems.
 They struggled, but they learned deeper.

-From that class, two students received over $100,000 scholarships: one the Canadian Schulich, and the other the Canadian Loran.
+From that class, two students received over $100,000 canadian dollar scholarships: a grade 12 girl one the Canadian Schulich scholarship, and the other an then grade 11 boy, this year won the Canadian Loran Scholarship.

 That taught me something important.
 I am the least important part of this course.
 The hardware, the curriculum, the Lead Three, the Analog Firewall, and the classroom culture those are the important parts.

-Remember no strain, no cognitive, social, emotional, or physical gain.
+Remember no strain, no  (cognitive, social, emotional, or physical) gain.
 Those scholarships students were impressive without my course, but the course may have helped them realize how capable they were.

 ---